CPA Exam Study Group Quick Facts

 5. Start Your Own CPA Exam Study Group

-Bonus tip: If you’ve explored these areas and there are no CPA exam study groups that fit your needs, consider starting a group of your own.
+Bonus tip: If you’ve explored these areas and there are no CPA Exam study groups that fit your needs, consider starting a group of your own.

 5 Ways to Get the Most Out of a CPA Exam Study Group